 Ramps, or wild garlic, is another riparian plant species that we forest harvest.
 Both the bulbs and the leaves are edible and have a bold flavor that is similar to garlic or onions.
 We take great care in the sustainability of our ramp harvest and are sure to protect the future of this resource.
-Our ramps are sold to restaurants in both Duluth and the Twin Cities and are available beginning in May and through Mid-June.

 Wild rice is a traditional Minnesota food and extremely culturally important to ancestral people of our area.
 This is non-cultivated and non-genetically modified rice and our harvest is grown naturally in clear Minnesota Lakes.
 It is hand-harvested in late August to early September.